sws2apps/.github/README.md

 ## Contribute

-Yes, all of our projects will be an open-source project that everyone can contribute.
+Yes, all of our projects will be an open-source project on GitHub that everyone can contribute.
+We are more than happy to open our ❤️ for those who want to willingly help us to accomplish our mission.